LionBit76/MagneTicFocuser/README.md

 ### Motor settings:
 My settings in the Tic Software for the stepper motor are:
-- 1mA (yes, it works!)
+- Current limit: 1mA (yes, it works!)
-- 8 microsteps (for maximum resolution and less vibrations on accel/deccel)
+- Step mode: 1/8 step (for maximum resolution and less vibrations on accel/deccel)
+- Max speed: 8000000
+- Max accel: 80000

 ### MagneTicFocuser and Explore Scientific ED80:
 ![This is an image](https://github.com/LionBit76/MagneTicFocuser/blob/main/images/MagneTicFocuser.jpg)